purijatin/njexl_wiki/02---Standard-Types-:-Type-Theory.md

       list(x,y,...) // generates an ArrayList
       set(x,y,z,...) // a ListSet, ensures that the set is indexible dict(...) // a dictionary
+      [x:y:z] // is a range type -- notably of lang or Joda DateTime

 ## The Define[d]s
 In a scripting language, it is important to understand that variables gets declared on the fly.